zhammer/seatgeek-be-challenge/tester/INSTRUCTIONS.md

 * Send us all source code for test and production, and any artifacts (build scripts, etc.)
 * Your code is something you'd be comfortable putting in production and having your team maintaining
 * Your code must pass the supplied test harness using the default parameters
-* Your code builds on the latest Ubuntu Docker image (if you need a runtime, e.g., Python, JVM or Ruby, let us know which one)
+* Your code builds on the latest Ubuntu Docker image (if you need a runtime, e.g. JVM or Ruby, let us know which one)
 * Your code is tested in some automated fashion at unit and integration levels
-* Source control history (e.g., the `.git` directory or a link to Github)
+* Source control history (e.g. the `.git` directory or a link to Github)